 The genes produce more of the protein in men than in women.

 Our study solves a 50-year puzzle in the genetics of the autoimmune disease, lupus (SLE).
 We show that too little of one immune protein, called complement C4 and too much of another set proteins, called HLA, increase the risk of getting lupus.
-SLE is much more common in women than men and in BAME groups. – Professor Tim Vyse, from the School of Life Course Sciences
+SLE is much more common in women than men and in BAME groups. – Professor Tim Vyse, from the School of Basic & Biomedical Sciences

 He continued: “We showed how sex interacts with genetics to affect the amount of C4 protein.
 In addition, by studying SLE in people with African ancestry, we showed how ancestry, through genetics, affects immune function – it emphasises the value of being inclusive in the design of large-scale genetic studies.”